razterizer/AudioLibSwitcher/README.md

     virtual std::string check_error() = 0;
 ```

-## Switching from OpenAL to applaudio
+## AudioLibSwitcher : Switching from OpenAL Soft to applaudio for your program

-The same documentation can be found also in the 8Beat/README.md file.
+This documentation here can be found in [`8Beat`](https://github.com/razterizer/8Beat) as well.

+This section describes how to change your application code to work with either `applaudio` or `OpenAL Soft`.

 As my own audio library [`applaudio`](https://github.com/razterizer/applaudio) is becoming more and more stable, you have the option to choose between OpenAL/OpenAL_Soft (GPL-based) and applaudio (MIT).
 This is nice, because it will allow you to build a release that is entirely MIT-licensed without having to be infected by the GPL-virus.

+### Dependencies

 The `dependencies` file of your application repo can now look like this:
 ```